 The new job climate has many opportunities for individuals to take what they love to do and start making money at it.
 These industries require talent and skills more than they require a college degree.
 For example:

 While print journalism is contracting, internet news is growing.
 Writers who know how to utilize search engine optimization (SEO) or keyword trends can be a huge asset to a news organization that is selling advertising based on the hits they bring to their site.

 Social Networking Skills are Key

-Those who spend all day on social networking sites, such as Facebook, MySpace, and others may also see a rise in demand for their networking skills.
+Those who spend all day on social networking sites, such as Facebook may also see a rise in demand for their networking skills.
 The marketing industry is relying heavily on those who are able to disseminate information to a large number of people instantly and persuade them to try a product or service.
 Coupled with message boards, those who are able to persuade the most number of friends to join the excitement of a new site, product, or service will be looking at new job opportunities where none existed before.

 Other industry opportunities for those who have innate knowledge of organization and socialization are also abundant.
 Individuals who are just too busy to organize and schedule their own activities need personal assistants.
 Those who are able to pull strings to score tickets or restaurant reservations and who have impeccable organization skills will excel in these newfound positions.

 While these new opportunities utilize special skills and knowledge, they are not always apparent and need to be sought out.
 Individuals must bring their skills and talents to the attention of the companies or individuals who can use them but don’t know it yet.
 A dynamic resume is a great start.
 Once the hiring managers know what a candidate can bring to the table, anything is possible.